-I never noticed all the people lying on the floor in my gym and foam rolling themselves like crazy until my personal trainer made me get on the floor and try it too.
+I never noticed all the people lying on the floor in my gym and foam rolling themselves like crazy until my personal trainer Vincent made me get on the floor and try it too.
 Positioning me on my side, he put the foam roller under my thigh, and I started to massage my iliotibial band (IT band).
 My what?
 Oh, I had so much to learn.

 As I rolled, the mix of pain and pleasure was fascinating.
 Sometimes it felt like a massage, and sometimes it felt like I was being stabbed in the leg.
 At one point, he had me pause on the most painful spot and then kick my leg below the knee back and forth.
 It was breathtakingly painful.
-“You’re tight,” said my trainer.
+“You’re tight,” said Vincent.
 Indeed.

 From there he had me roll all over, and he asked me to do it for at least five minutes before each training session.
 Glutes.
 Lats.
 Hamstrings.
 Quads.
 I learned how to roll everything.
 He advised me to get a foam roller for home, which I did, and ever since then I’ve tried to work it into my workout routine, usually before I do anything else.
 I consider it part of my warmup, something akin to super-effective stretching.
 If you want to try it out, just check out a few YouTube videos to see how it’s done.
 There’s not much to it.